Science and Technology Council Internship Program

-The 2013 hosts include Dolby Laboratories, Industrial Light & Magic (ILM), Pixar Animation Studios, Rhythm & Hues Studios, the Science and Technology Council and Walt Disney Animation Studios.
+The 2014 hosts include Dolby Laboratories, DreamWorks Animation, Industrial Light & Magic (ILM), Pixar Animation Studios, the Science and Technology Council and Walt Disney Animation Studios.

-The application window is now closed for 2013.
-Accepted candidates will be notified on or before March 15, 2013.
+The application window is now closed for 2014.
+Accepted candidates will be notified in early March 2014.

 Selected candidates must meet all submission requirements, and upon acceptance into the program, each intern is expected to complete an eight-week to twelve-week full-time internship at one of the host companies.
 Intern assignments may include (but are not limited to) active research projects, administrative tasks, and production duties.
 Interns may also take advantage of unique opportunities to participate in industry and Academy events.